ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Abstract

 \section{Abstract}

-Low Earth orbit (LEO) satellite constellations bring broadband internet and cellular service to the most remote locations on the planet.
+LEO NGSO satellite constellations bring broadband internet and cellular service to the most remote locations on the planet.
 Unfortunately, many of these locations also host some of the world's best optical and radio astronomy (RA) observatories.
-With the number of LEO satellites expected to increase by an order of magnitude in the upcoming decade, satellite downlink radio frequency interference (RFI) is a growing concern in protected radio-quiet areas like the United States National Radio Quiet Zone.
-When these satellites transmit in the spectrum near protected RA bands, undesired out-of-band emission can leak into these protected bands and impact scientific observations.
-In this paper, we present a self-reporting system - Operational Data Sharing (ODS) - which enables mutual awareness by publishing radio telescopes’ operational information to a protected database that is available to satellite operators through a representational state transfer application programming interface (REST API).
-Satellite operators can use the ODS data to adapt their downlink tasking algorithms in real time to avoid overwhelming sensitive RA facilities, particularly, through the novel Telescope Boresight Avoidance (TBA) technique.
-Preliminary results from recent experiments between the NRAO and the SpaceX Starlink teams demonstrate the effectiveness of the ODS and TBA in reducing downlink RFI in the Karl G. Jansky Very Large Array's observations in the 1990-1995~MHz and 10.7-12.7~GHz bands.
-This automated ODS system is beginning to be implemented by other RA facilities and could be utilized by other satellite operators in the near future.
+With the number of LEO satellites expected to increase exponentially in the upcoming decade, satellite downlink is a growing concern in protected radio-quiet areas like the US NRQZ.
+When these satellites transmit in or adjacent to the protected RA bands, undesired out-of-band emission can leak into these protected bands and impact scientific observations.
+In this paper, we present a proof-of-concept system of a self-reporting framework - the Operational Data Sharing (ODS) - that automates communication between radio telescopes and satellite operators by publishing telescope metadata to a secure database accessible to participating satellite operators through a REST API to coexist within the same spectrum.
+Satellite operators can use the ODS data to adapt their downlink tasking algorithms in near real time to avoid overwhelming sensitive RA facilities, such as through the novel Telescope Boresight Avoidance (TBA) technique.
+Results from recent experiments between the NRAO and the SpaceX Starlink teams demonstrate the effectiveness of the ODS and TBA in reducing downlink emission in the Karl G. Jansky Very Large Array's observations in the 1990-1995~MHz and 10.7-12.7~GHz bands.
+This automated ODS system is being implemented by other RA facilities and could be utilized by other satellite operators soon.